 The Tax Increment Reinvestment Zone No. 2 - Victory Lakes ("TIRZ No. 2") was created with a base year of January 1, 1999 and encompasses an area of approximately 540 acres.
 The zone was enlarged in 2006 to include an additional 102 acres.
-Tax increments generated within the zone will be used for capital improvements including streets, drainage, and water and sewer infrastructure.
+Tax increments generated within the zone are used for public improvements including streets, drainage, and water and sewer infrastructure.

 The Tax Increment Reinvestment Zone No. 3 - Centerpointe ("TIRZ No. 3") was created with a base year of January 1, 2000 and encompasses an area of approximately 352 acres.
-Tax increments generated within the zone will be used for capital improvements including streets, drainage, and water and sewer infrastructure.
+Tax increments generated within the zone are used for public improvements including streets, drainage, and water and sewer infrastructure.

 The Tax Increment Reinvestment Zone No. 4 - Westwood ("TIRZ No. 4") was created with a base year of January 1, 2003 and encompasses an area of approximately 493 acres.
-Tax increments generated within the zone will be used for capital improvements including streets, drainage, and water and sewer infrastructure.
+Tax increments generated within the zone are used for public improvements including streets, drainage, and water and sewer infrastructure.

-The Tax Increment Reinvestment Zone No. 5 - Downtown (TIRZ No. 5) was created with a base year of January 1, 2018 and encompasses an area of approximately 51.47 acres.
-The increments generated within the zone will be used for capital improvements including streets, drainage and water and sewer infrastructure.
+The Tax Increment Reinvestment Zone No. 5 - Downtown ("TIRZ No. 5") was created with a base year of January 1, 2018 and encompasses an area of approximately 51.47 acres.
+The increments generated within the zone are used for public improvements including streets, drainage and water and sewer infrastructure.

-The City participates at 100% for TIRZ No. 2, No. 3 and No. 5 and at 75% for TIRZ No. 4.
+The City participates at 100% for TIRZ No. 2, No. 3 and No. 5, and at 75% for TIRZ No. 4.

 Incremental value created within the tax increment financing zones produces tax revenues which are not pledged to the repayment of the Bonds.
-The 2019 Taxable Assessed Value within the four existing zones is equal to \$745,667,760.
+The 2019 Taxable Assessed Value within the four existing zones is equal to approximately \$745,667,760.
+See "TABLE 1 - VALUATION, EXEMPTIONS AND GENERAL OBLIGATION DEBT."